dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Analyze - Compilation

 One of teh main part of source generation is to interpret some input before we generate code.
 It is good practices to separate this process and build **model** that will be used in next step.
 One input we can use is **Compilation** on its own.
-Bu having this object you have access to [Syntax Trees](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/get-started/syntax-analysis) and [SematicModels](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/get-started/semantic-analysis) of whole solution.
+Having this object you have access to [Syntax Trees](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/get-started/syntax-analysis) and [SematicModels](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/get-started/semantic-analysis) of whole solution.
 I will not dig deep into those topics because it is candidate for separate article.
-In short SyntaxTree is parsed model of your source code so everything you see in source code you will see in them.
+In short SyntaxTree a model of your source code so everything you see in source code you will see in them.
 But remember that Syntax Trees are only parsed text and are not aware of full model that is available in semantic model.
 For example when you have class with some base you could get the name of the base class but if you would try to tell something more about this base class you can't having only syntax tree of your class because it has only a name.
 You could search in all syntax trees and find what you want by getting syntax tree of base class but there is better way.
 By getting semantic model you will get something more because semantic model is now interpreted and you have access to types and you can for example go to whole base types chain of your class.
 To get semantic model from syntax tree you have to simply use